atiliomf/atiliomf.github.io/_posts/2024-08-24-unexpectedmusic.md

 - A musical sketchbook, to quickly record and develop musical ideas.
 - A multi-instrument tuner, which can itself be tuned.
 - An intuitive transposition function, based on Shepard tones.
-- Many great-sounding and beautifully sampled instruments.
+- Many great-sounding instruments.
-- A surprising random music generator.
+- A surprising random-music generator.
 - Support for MIDI input and output.
 - The good ‘ol faithful but unforgiving metronome.

 These tools are all held together by Unexpected Music's heart – the wheel.
 This innovative and always accessible user interface:

-- Is an expressive instrument which can be very easily played.
+- Is an expressive instrument which can be played very easily.
 - Can be freely rotated – so you can intuitively play a melody regardless of the key and then transpose it effortlessly.
 - Lets you select or exclude notes with a swipe and thus quickly explore and discover scales.
 - Allows you to readily understand the relationships between chords.